bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Crystal planes and directions/monocrystalline.md

 ![[Pasted image 20211024105328.png]]

 ### Properties
-- It is anisotropic (so it had different properies in differ)
+It is anisotropic, so it has different properies in different directions/planes.
+This can lead to it have large differences in things like [[Ultimate Tensile Strength]] in different directions along the crystal.